Azure/prometheus-collector/otelcollector/test/README.md

-# E2E Tests
-## Ginkgo
+# Ginkgo
 Tests are run using the [Ginkgo](https://onsi.github.io/ginkgo/) test framework.
 This is built upon the regular go test framework.
-It's advantages are that it has an easily readable test structure, utilizes Gomega for easily understandable test failure errors, and good support for parallelization.
+It's advantages are that it:
+- Has an easily readable test structure using the Behavior-Driven-Development model that's used in many languages
+- Utilizes the Gomega package for easily understandable test failure errors with the goal that the output will tell you exactly what failed.
+- Has good support for parallelization and structuring what tests should be run in series and which can be run at the same time.

+Ginkgo can be used for any tests written in golang, whether they are unit tests or integration tests.

-### Install Locally
+## Install Locally on your Dev Machine
 - While not in a directory that has a go.mod file, run `sudo -E go install -v github.com/onsi/ginkgo/v2/ginkgo@latest`.
+This installs the ginkgo command-line tool used to run Ginkgo tests.
 - Run `ginkgo version` to check the installation succeeded.
 You may need to add `$GOBIN` to your `$PATH`.

-### Run Locally
+## Run Tests Locally from your Dev Machine
-- Set your `kubeconfig` context to point to the cluster you'd like the tests to run on.
-- Change the directory to one with a ginkgo test suite file.
+- Change to a directory with a ginkgo test suite file.
 Run `ginkgo -p`.
+This runs all the tests in that package with parallelization enabled.

-### Test Suites
+## Test Suites
 - Each Ginkgo test suite has a function that handles the testing object and abstracts that away.
 It runs all Ginkgo tests in the same package.
 - BeforeSuite() and AfterSuite() functions can be used for setup and teardown.
 We use these for connecting to the cluster to get the kubeconfig and creating a kubernetes go-client.